ahsan07habib22/test_webpage/index.md

 <body>

 <h1> Model Setup </h1>
 <p>A numerical model has been developed using <a href="https://oss.deltares.nl/web/delft3d">Delft3D</a>, 3-dimensional modeling suite for hydrodynamics, sediment transport and morphology and water quality for estuarine and coastal environments.
 A curvilinear orthogonal grid was created with grid size ranging from 14 m in inlet to 475 m in the coastal area and with 5 sigma layers.
-The grid represents coastline from Wabasso Beach to Indialantic Beach.</p>
+The grid represents coastline from Wabasso Beach to Indialantic Beach.
+Wave model was set up using SWAN (Simulating Waves Nearshore) model suite integrated into Delft3D.
+Same flow grid and bathymetry were used for wave model setup. </p>

 <div style="color:green" align="center">Left: Model domain (Red rectangular box).
 Right: Zoomed model domain in Sebastian Inlet.(Google Earth) </div>
 <a href="googleEarth1.JPG">  <img src="googleEarth1.JPG"  width="300" align="justify">  </a>